 Sodium is a naturally occurring mineral and is found in almost everything you consume—from apples and almonds to water and milk.
-And while sodium is used to soften water, one of the biggest misconceptions is that it makes your water noticeably salty.
+And while sodium is used to soften water, one of the biggest misconceptions is that it makes your softened water taste salty.
 Luckily, that’s not the case.
+This article dispels that common myth and provides a practical solution to help reduce the amount of sodium that does exist and ensure you are drinking the healthiest water possible.

 According to the Dietary Guidelines for Americans, the recommended limit for sodium is less than 2,300 mg a day.
 The average American consumes about 3,400 mg a day, but the vast majority of sodium comes from table salt and processed and prepared foods, like cold cuts, canned soups, fast food, and frozen dinners.
 Here are the sodium levels of some common food items: